Luk446/Luk446/README.md

 ## Current work

-AI for Control of Soft Robotics using Machine Learning and Inverse Kinematics (Python and MATLAB)
+- Learning ROS Catkin in Noetic Linux

+- Machine learning classification in medical imaging

  #### Past projects so far:

+ - AI for Control of Soft Robotics using Machine Learning and Inverse Kinematics (Python and MATLAB)

  - Statistical **Python** SolidWorks and medical paper data analysis